 Tax Information and Disclaimer

 U.S. citizen and non-U.S. citizen wage earners alike must file a U.S. “tax return” on or about April 15th each year, reporting the income earned in the prior calendar year.
 Any scholarship aid is also reported in the tax return.
-To assist foreign nationals with their tax filing, the Office of Visa & Immigration Services purchases usage rights to the GLACIER tax preparation software program.
-Non-resident aliens who are eligible to use GLACIER can go online and, using the documents provided from their employer (e.g. Dartmouth College) and/or their scholarship source (e.g. Dartmouth College), fill out the GLACIER form(s), print the form(s) and mail to the address provided by the due date, usually in mid-April.
-Dartmouth-affiliated foreign nationals will receive an email in mid-February outlining details for using GLACIER.
+To assist foreign nationals with their tax filing, the Office of Visa & Immigration Services purchases usage rights to the GLACIER Tax Prep software program.
+Non-resident aliens who are eligible to use GLACIER Tax Prep can go online and, using the documents provided from their employer (e.g. Dartmouth College) and/or their scholarship source (e.g. Dartmouth College), fill out the GLACIER Tax Prep form(s), print the form(s) and mail to the address provided by the due date, usually in mid-April.
+Dartmouth-affiliated foreign nationals will receive an email in late February outlining details for using GLACIER Tax Prep.

 For More Information about Taxes in General

 - The source of tax information is United States Internal Revenue Service (IRS), see their websites:

 - Supplemental information and links are on the Dartmouth Office of Visa & Immigration Services website: http://www.dartmouth.edu/~ovis/servicesweprovide/taxes/info.html, including:

 - General Tax Information

 - An Overview of the U.S. Income Tax System